rosenyu304/BOEngineeringBenchmark/README.md

 Paper: "Fast and Accurate Bayesian Optimization with Pre-trained Transformers for Constrained Engineering Problems"

 ## Introduction
-PFN-CEI is a pre-trained transformer model based constrained Bayesian Optimization(CBO) framework that can do faster Bayesian Optimization (BO) than using Gaussian process.
+PFN-CEI is constrained Bayesian Optimization(CBO) framework using prior-data fitted network (PFN) that can do faster Bayesian Optimization (BO) than using Gaussian process.
 This framework is built upon [BoTorch](https://github.com/pytorch/botorch) and [PFNs4BO](https://github.com/automl/PFNs4BO).
-The main difference
+The main contribution is to add the constrain-handling ability to PFNs4BO framework by using the batch processing ability of PFN's transformer structure.

 ## CBO algorithms
 The tutorials show you how to use three constraint handling methods on PFN-based and GP-based CBO, in total six algorithms.
 Here are the tutorial of six algorithms: